10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 When you have 3-6-year-olds playing you may consider each round to be one complete game.

-In other words, rolling all your dice to twos and saying tenzi can be considered one game.
+In other words, rolling all your dice to twos and saying Tenzi can be considered one game.

 My mother gave this game to my cousin’s children one Christmas.

-• The game teaches = Numbers recognition
+• The game teaches = Number recognition

 • Game length = 5 mins for one round of the classic game (Make this a game for small kids) 15-20 to play the whole game, but it can go faster if you get lucky and roll lots of the same number.